Riddles in Hinduism: Reception

 Soon after the publication of the book as part of the BAWS Volume 4 in 1987, its content - especially the appendix The riddle of Rama and Krishna - led to a political controversy.
 Madhav Gadkari, the editor of the Marathi language newspaper Loksatta, wrote in his column Chaufer that the appendix maligned Rama and Krishna.
 Through his columns, Gadkari campaigned for the controversial appendix to be deleted from the book.

 Shiv Sena, a Hindu-centric political party, rioted in Mumbai asking for the appendix to be removed from the book.
 As a result, the Government of Maharashtra withdrew the book.
 This led to counter-protests across Maharashtra by thousands of Dalits.
 The Dalit Buddhist followers of Ambedkar and Buddhist monks wrote protest letters and newspaper articles, and participated in a march that was popularly called the "Bhim March".
 The controversy united various Dalit groups, who sought to protect Ambedkar's legacy.

 The disturbances in Mumbai resulted in to damage to private and public properties, and the defacement of the Martyrs' Memorial at the Hutatma Chowk.
 The Government deployed policemen to prevent defacement of Ambedkar's statues across the city.
-As a compromise, the Government resumed the publication with a disclaimer that that it did not concur with the views expressed in the chapter.
+As a compromise, the Government resumed the publication with a disclaimer that it did not concur with the views expressed in the chapter.

 The publication of the book became a major issue in the 1987 Vile Parle by-poll, which was a turning point in the Hindutva politics.
 Shiv Sena, which was not formally recognized by the Election Commission at the time, fielded Ramesh Prabhoo as an independent candidate.
 The Bharatiya Janata Party (BJP) - which later came to be identified with Hindutva - supported a Janata Dal candidate who championed secularism.
 The Shiv Sena chief Bal Thackeray made several controversial speeches, seeking votes in name of religion.
 In one such speech, he complained, "Though this country belongs to Hindus, Ram and Krishna are insulted."
 Prabhoo won the election, and Thackeray described the result as the victory of Rama and Krishna and as a licence for the formation of a Hindu Rashtra.
 The defeated Indian National Congress candidate Prabhakar Kunte argued that Thackeray's communal speeches amounted to corrupt practices under the Representation of the People Act, 1951.
 He took the matter to the Bombay High Court, which declared the election void.
 The Supreme Court upheld this decision, and the Election Commission banned Thackeray from voting for 6 years.
 Nevertheless, Shiv Sena continued its Hindutva politics, winning the Aurangabad civic body elections.
 Shiv Sena's success encouraged BJP to focus on the Hindutva politics as well.